Force over Distance: Chapter 43

 No Nakai were in sight.

-Brody knelt to replace the panel.
+Brody replaced the panel.

 They moved as silently as possible, heading for the first point Young had identified.